 Current assets include items found on a balance sheet, such as accounts receivable, inventory, and prepaid expenses, while current liabilities are short-term debts like accrued expenses, deferred revenue, and accounts payable.

-If a company has a positive NWC, it means the company is able to cover all short-term liabilities with its current assets.
+If a company has a positive NWC, it means the company is able to cover all short-term liabilities with their current assets.
 A negative NWC would mean the company cannot cover these liabilities, though, and indicates that the company either needs to increase cash reserves or seek more financing.

 15. What is an IPO?